Akki-333/Bibliography_extraction/README.md

 `Citation.source_file` is already populated by the pipeline and is shown on every entry in the batch page's merged library, so both the data and the surface for phase 4 are in place.
 Batch processing is currently sequential.

 ---

+## What changed in 2.1.5

+A fabricated author that survived its own fix, and a light theme.

+**Fixed** - `Washington, D.C.` was still being read as an author.
+The previous guard covered only the colon form of a catalogue imprint; the same place with a full stop or a comma went on inventing a person.
+The guard now also declines a candidate whose given part is a state or province abbreviation, in the tight form only, so `Smith, D. C.` stays a person while `Washington, D.C.` does not.
+A parametrised test covers every punctuation an imprint uses.

+**Added** - a Settings gear at the foot of the sidebar with a Dark/Light switch.
+Every rule in the stylesheet is written against a design token, so one swapped `:root` block repaints the whole interface - no JavaScript and no reload - and a motion token eases the change rather than flashing it.
+Card bands and notice tones now carry CSS variable references instead of literals, which is what lets a palette swap reach markup built at render time.

+**Fixed** - `build_navigation(only=...)` handed a cached page object to a single-page navigation, and Streamlit set its default flag in place, so a later full navigation saw two defaults and raised.
+It never bit the app, which only ever builds the full navigation, but it made the test suite order-dependent.

+**Known limitation** - `.streamlit/config.toml` declares the dark palette to Streamlit itself and cannot change at runtime, so chrome Streamlit renders into its own portals stays dark in light mode.

+---